nathanael2005/updated/README.md

         *   **Value:** Paste your Telegram Bot Token.

 5.  **Launch:**
-    *   Scroll to the bottom and click **Create Web Service**.
+    *   Scroll to the bottom and click **Create Background Worker**.
-    *   Render will now install your dependencies and run your start command.
-The code you have will automatically configure the webhook with Telegram.
+    *   Render will now install your dependencies (`npm install`) and run your start command (`npm start`).
     *   You can watch the progress in the "Logs" tab.
-When it's finished, you'll see messages like: `Webhook successfully set...` and `Bot is online, listening for webhooks...`
+When it's finished, you'll see the message: `Bot is online and listening for messages...`

 **Congratulations!** Your bot is now running on a server and will be online 24/7.

-**Note on Free Hosting:** Render's free Web Services "spin down" (go to sleep) after 15 minutes of inactivity.
-This means the first message your bot receives after a period of rest may take 20-30 seconds to respond as the service wakes up.
-All messages after that will be instant.
-This is a normal trade-off for a free 24/7 service.
+Render will automatically redeploy your bot whenever you push new code changes to your GitHub repository's `main` branch.